melinadulaj7/md-real-estate/README.md

-# Real Estate Application - UET MD Real Estate
+# Real Estate Application - MD Real Estate

 Welcome to the official repository for the Real Estate Application developed by UET MD Real Estate.
 This project aims to create a comprehensive web and mobile application to streamline real estate transactions and provide a seamless user experience for buyers, sellers, and agents.